|Elliott Sound Products||Clock Motors & How They Work|

 The impulse motor was used in many of the first 'electric' clocks ever made.
 Bulle clocks, Hipp-toggles, Eureka, Tiffany 'NeverWind' and similar movements use simple impulse motors.
 These early designs used a mechanical switch, which is subject to wear and tear, mainly because of the small electric arc drawn every time the switch opens.
 Although it is now very easy to stop the arc, doing so makes the clock non-original, and most owners are unwilling to make the modification (or have it made for them).
 It is actually very easy to add the modification, and it can be removed just as easily.
 Early electric clock makers did not have access to the components that are readily available now.

 The principle behind these motors is as shown below - the interaction of a magnet and a coil.
 Coils used with magnets will rarely use an iron core when either is on the pendulum, because the magnet would be attracted to the iron and cause highly unpredictable (and undesirable) results.
 While most magnetic motors use magnetic repulsion, there are exceptions.
 For example, Tiffany NeverWind clocks used a torsion pendulum, impulsed using dual solenoids (iron cored coils, attracting an armature attached to the impulse mechanism).
-Other clocks have used solenoids as well, and the general principles are shown in Figure 12 below.
+Other clocks have used solenoids as well, and the general principles of a solenoid are shown in Figure 12 below.
 A pendulum impulse system is described in Development of a Free Pendulum Clock.

 Figure 12 - Solenoid Based Impulse Motor